Note

 .

 The goal is to provide intuitive search against phone numbers no matter what format the query or indexed string is in.
-To achieve this outcome, we'll specify a character filter, a tokenizer, and a token filter.
+To achieve this outcome, specify a character filter, a tokenizer, and a token filter.

 "charFilters": [